Conditional workflows

 Actions are skipped

-• Verify data consistency after a merge
+• To verify data consistency after a merge action.

 Advanced topics